6-ingredient Lemon And Ricotta Cake

 One of the reasons I like this cake so much is that it’s a very simple but very delicious cake.
 You can throw it together at the last minute and everyone will still ooh and ahh and think you’re the best baker ever!

-There are however ways to potentially switch things up a little and make your lemon loaf even more delicious:
+However, here are a few more ways to switch things up and make it potentially even more delicious!

-• Make it a glazed lemon pound cake by mixing lemon juice into icing/powdered sugar.
+• Make it a glazed ricotta lemon cake by mixing lemon juice into icing/powdered sugar.
 When you have a thin(ish) icing, drizzle it over the top of the cake when it’s cooled.

-• Fold some raspberries or blueberries into the cake batter before you pour it into the baking tin.
+• Fold some raspberries or blueberries into the cake batter before you pour it into the baking pan.

 • Swirl a bit of lemon curd lightly through the batter.

-• Stir in some white chocolate chips and/or some nuts such as pistachios, hazelnuts, macadamias or chopped brazil nuts.
+• Stir in some nuts such as pistachios, hazelnuts, or macadamia nuts.

-• Use lime or orange juice and zest instead of lemon.
+• Try the cake using lime or orange juice and zest instead of lemon.

 I find that this cake stays nice and moist and tasty for several days.
 Just keep it in an air tight container and enjoy it for days… if it lasts that long!

-You can freeze it too – either whole or in separate slices.
+Yes, you can freeze it – either whole or in separate slices.
 Simply wrap well in aluminium foil and/or cling wrap/plastic wrap and freeze for up to 3 months.

 Slices of a ricotta lemon loaf cake on a wooden cutting board